Second-Order Asymptotics for the Gaussian MAC with Degraded Message Sets: Introduction

 \subsection{Related Work}

-The study of the second-order asymptotics of channel coding for discrete memoryless channels was initiated by Strassen~\cite{Strassen}.
-For the single-user AWGN channel with (equal or maximal) power constraint $S$, a specialization of our model with $M_{2,n}=1$, Hayashi~\cite{Hayashi09} and Polyanskiy {\em et al.}~\cite{PPV10} showed that the optimum (highest) second-order coding rate is $\sqrt{\rvV(S) }\Phi^{-1}(\eps)$, where $\rvV(x):=\frac{x(x+2)}{2(x+1)^2}$ is the {\em Gaussian dispersion function}.
-More precisely, Polyanskiy {\em et al.}~\cite[Thm.~54]{PPV10} showed the asymptotic expansion
+The most notable early work on the second-order asymptotics for channel coding is that of Strassen~\cite{Strassen}, who considered discrete memoryless channels.
+For the single-user AWGN channel with a maximal power constraint $S$, a specialization of our model with $M_{2,n}=1$, Hayashi~\cite{Hayashi09} and Polyanskiy {\em et al.}~\cite{PPV10} showed that the optimum (highest) second-order coding rate is $\sqrt{\rvV(S) }\Phi^{-1}(\eps)$, where $\rvV(x):=\frac{x(x+2)}{2(x+1)^2}$ is the {\em Gaussian dispersion function}.
+Polyanskiy {\em et al.}~\cite[Thm.~54]{PPV10} and Tan-Tomamichel \cite{TanTom14} showed the refined asymptotic expansion

-where $M^*(n,\eps)$ is the maximum size of a length-$n$ block code with (either average or maximum) error probability $\eps$, and $O(1)\le g_n\le\frac{1}{2}\log n + O(1)$.
+where $M^*(n,\eps)$ is the maximum size of a length-$n$ block code with average error probability not exceeding $\eps$.
 In fact, the expression for $\rvV(S)$ was already known to Shannon~\cite[Sec.~X]{Sha59b}, who analyzed the reliability function of the AWGN channel for rates close to capacity.

 There have been numerous attempts to study the finite blocklength behavior and second-order asymptotics for MACs~\cite{TK12, huang12, Mol12, Mol12b, Mol13, Ver12,Mou13, Scarlett13b, Haim12}, but most of these works focus on inner bounds (the direct part).
 The development of tight and easily-evaluated converse bounds remains more modest, and those available do not match the direct part in general or are very restrictive (e.g.\ product channels were considered in \cite{Haim12}).
-We will see that the assumption of Gaussianity of the channel model together with the degradedness of the message sets allows us to circumvent some of the difficulties in proving second-order converses for the MAC, thus allowing us to obtain a {\em conclusive} second-order result for the Gaussian MAC with DMS.
+We will see that the assumption of Gaussianity of the channel model together with the degradedness of the message sets allows us to circumvent some of the difficulties in proving second-order converses for the MAC, thus allowing us to obtain a {\em conclusive} second-order result.

 We focus primarily on {\em local} second-order asymptotics propounded by Haim {\em et al.}~\cite{Haim12} for general network information theory problems, where a boundary point is fixed and the rate of approach is characterized.
 This is different from the global asymptotics studied in~\cite{TK12, huang12, Mol12,Mol12b,Mol13,Ver12,Mou13,Scarlett13b}, which we also study here as an initial step towards obtaining the local result.
-Similarly to Haim {\em et al.}~\cite{Haim12}, we believe that the study of local second-order asymptotics provides significantly greater insight into the system performance.